horovod/horovod/docs/ray.rst

 The Horovod Ray integration offers a ``RayExecutor`` abstraction (:ref:`docs <horovod_ray_api>`), which is a wrapper over a group of `Ray actors (stateful processes) <https://docs.ray.io/en/latest/walkthrough.html#remote-classes-actors>`_.

-Each actor will be part of the Horovod ring, so ``RayExecutor`` function executions will be able to support arbitrary Horovod collective operations.

 .. code-block:: python

     from horovod.ray import RayExecutor